aliyun/terraform-provider-alicloud/website/docs/r/gpdb_db_resource_group.html.markdown

 layout: "alicloud"
 page_title: "Alicloud: alicloud_gpdb_db_resource_group"
 description: |-
-  Provides a Alicloud Gpdb Db Resource Group resource.
+  Provides a Alicloud GPDB Db Resource Group resource.
 ---

 # alicloud_gpdb_db_resource_group

-Provides a Gpdb Db Resource Group resource.
+Provides a GPDB Db Resource Group resource.

 For information about Gpdb Db Resource Group and how to use it, see [What is Db Resource Group](https://www.alibabacloud.com/help/en/).